top of page

 How To Get Involved:

 You!
 Beginning birders willing to commit to learning seabird identification, as well as intermediate and expert birders who are confident with their seabird ID skills can all contribute to data collection.
-If you are interested in volunteering for this program, please visit the PSSS contact section for more details.
+If you are interested in volunteering for this program, please follow the instructions in the How To Get Involved section above.

 Who:

-All “seabird” species: geese, swans, diving and dabbling ducks, loons, grebes, cormorants, gulls, terns, murres, murrelets, Pigeon Guillemots, auklets and puffins.
-Because the presence of raptors can affect the distribution of seabirds, hawks, eagles and falcons are also recorded.
+All seabird species: geese, swans, diving and dabbling ducks, loons, grebes, cormorants, gulls, terns, murres, murrelets, guillemots, auklets, and puffins.
+Because the presence of raptors can affect the distribution of seabirds, hawks, eagles, and falcons are also recorded.

 What: